 Idaho Rules of Civil Procedure Rule 16(b).
-Scheduling and Planning.
+Final pre-trial procedure.

-(7) any other matters appropriate in the circumstances of the case.
+(12) any other matter which would aid in the fair and efficient resolution of the case.

 Promoting Openness In The Courts

 Do you have suggestions about how we can better serve you?